-Presenting a devised performance
+Area of Study 2: Presenting a devised performance

-In this area of study students present to an audience a devised solo and/or ensemble drama works based on a range of stimulus material relevant to the student's personal, cultural and/or community experiences and stories.

-On completion of this unit the student should be able to perform devised drama works to an audience.
+In this area of study, students present to an audience devised solo and/or ensemble drama works based on stimulus material relevant to personal, cultural and/or community experiences and stories.
+The performance should be based on the work devised in Outcome 1.
+Students draw on these performance styles to present these stories, ideas and characters to an audience.
+They further explore and develop skills in establishing, maintaining and/or manipulating an actor-audience relationship.